 Of course, just like trends, customer preferences evolve over time.
 Your customers go through multiple touchpoints on your e-commerce site, so you can track their changing interests over time.
 Content providers can help to keep on top of these trends with little effort.
 So whilst your customers evolve, so can you.

-Personalisation can be time consuming to manage, especially when you are adapting to changing needs.
+Personalization can be time-consuming to manage, especially when you are adapting to changing needs.
 In fact, lack of technology is the reason that 37% of global e-commerce businesses don’t use this type of marketing.
 With that in mind, it can be wise to outsource this division of your company.

-To find out how Clerk can help you personalise your e-commerce site with recommendations:
+To find out how Clerk can help you personalize your e-commerce site with recommendations: